skip to Main Content

 Misconception #1: “Volunteer deployment is only for ‘physically strong’ people”

-Misconception #2: “All the Bucket Brigade is good for is digging out the mud.”
+Misconception #2: “The Bucket Brigade is just a bunch of people digging out the mud.”

 • 66 acres of public open space cleared